vasyas/redux-entity-store/README.md

 ## How it works

 *Redux-entity-store* intercepts reducers functions annotated with *@data*.
-All entities retreived via *session* and modified are put back into the store on return from the reducer.
+All entities retrieved via *session* and modified are put back into the store on return from the reducer.

 ## Binding UI components to entities